-Helping students was challenging, but at the same time it made me think about developing effective methods to help non-native English speakers acquire more natural pronunciation.
+Helping students was challenging, but at the same time, it made me think about developing effective methods to help non-native English speakers acquire more natural pronunciation and rhythm.

 I have always been interested in languages and the thought process involved in language acquisition.
 It's not just about studying, but also developing the correct mindset.
 You really have to consider the whole thought process.
 How do native speakers of a certain language think?
 How do they process information?
 How do they develop the ability to read, write and speak?